NaailC/flask-project/README.md

 I will use Jenkins in order to continuously test and integrate coding in my application.

-The final application will have 2 tables, which will have a many-to-one relationship
+The final application will have 2 tables, which will have a many-to-one relationship.

 ## ERD Diagrams

 ### ORIGINAL ERD (many-to-many):

+My original design stored DnB Mixes, not songs.
+As such, I would need a set title and hyperlinks.
+I also intended on adding a genre table, in order to further catogorise mixes.
+However, I deceded this was too complex for the scope, so decided to modify the idea.

 ### FINAL ERD (many-to-one):

+The final design will store DnB Songs and Artists in a many-to-one relationship.
+This is detailed in the ERD Diagram.

+Further designs could encompass a genre table, which would relate to songs.

 ## Risk Assessment